U.S. "soft power" takes a hit over government shutdown

 "It's clearly very damaging for American soft power in the sense that the reputation for effective management of government and of the world's reserve currency are hurt," Nye told Reuters.

-Foreign governments and investors, from China to the Middle East, were bound to ask whether they should continue to hold so much of their reserves in U.S. Treasury bonds and dollars, he said.
+Foreign governments and investors, from China to the Middle East, were bound to ask whether they should hold so much of their reserves in U.S. Treasury bonds and dollars, he said.

 Obama and Congressional leaders agreed a temporary fix on Wednesday to keep the government running until January and raise the national debt ceiling, hours before it was set to lose the authority to borrow - a prelude to a potential default.

+The president acknowledged on Thursday that the 16-day shutdown had hurt Washington's global position.

+"Probably nothing has done more damage to America's credibility in the world, our standing with other countries, than the spectacle that we've seen these past several weeks," he said in a speech at the White House.
+"It's encouraged our enemies, it's emboldened our competitors, and it's depressed our friends who look to us for steady leadership."

-Nye said the fiscal crisis had compounded damage to Washington's world image from revelations of tentacular global Internet surveillance by the National Security Agency by former intelligence consultant Edward Snowden.
+Nye said the fiscal crisis had compounded damage to trust in the United States from revelations about the National Security Agency's tentacular global Internet surveillance by fugitive former intelligence consultant Edward Snowden.

 "On culture and values, we are doing pretty well," he said.
 "But on government policies, whether on surveillance or on our management of the world's most important reserve currency, that's where the danger is."